 - Design and Features – Obviously, not all computer speakers with subwoofer are built the same.
 Some will always be better than others, possibly in more ways than one.
 Look for computer speaker systems that have a sturdy design and plenty of practical features.
 Keep in mind that a when it comes to computer speakers, the design can have a direct effect on sound quality.
 Also, the more features a speaker system has, the more expensive it tends to be.
 Additional features such as Bluetooth and wireless connectivity are great, but not strictly necessary.
 Your speaker systems should work just fine without them.
 If you have no need for these added value features, just stick with the basics.

-- 1 Computer Speakers with Subwoofer – Ultimate Chart
+- 1 Computer Speakers with Subwoofer in 2017 – Ultimate Chart

 - 2 Harman/Kardon Soundsticks III 2.1 Channel Multimedia Speaker System with Subwoofer

 - 3 Logitech Z623 980-000402 200 Watt Speaker System